Australian prime minister stands by minister accused of rape - WTMJ

 The colleague, who has not been named publicly, was fired for breaching security by taking Higgins into a minister’s office following a night of heavy drinking.

 Three other women have made sexual misconduct allegations against the same man since Higgins went public with her complaint.
-A government staffer who alleged he raped her last year told The Weekend Australian newspaper the attack wouldn’t have happened if the government had supported Higgins’ initial complaint.
+A government staffer who alleged she was raped by the man last year told The Weekend Australian newspaper the attack wouldn’t have happened if the government had supported Higgins’ initial complaint.

-Another woman alleged the man molested her ahead of the 2016 election, and another woman accused him of reaching under a table and touching her leg in 2017.

-Hammond and opposition Labor Party senator Penny Wong also received anonymous letters about the 1988 rape allegation.
+Hammond and opposition Labor Party Sen. Penny Wong also received anonymous letters about the 1988 rape allegation.

 Wong said she met the complainant in 2019 and the complainant detailed her allegation against the man, who was not in Parliament in 1988.